InternetOfPeers/mom-client/README.md

 ## How to use MOM

-A *live* version of MOM client can be found directly on [your IPFS node](ipfs://QmPMXmUjcLpQ6rzmARnvauRRctRdEmnSQsDRaGMQ7NTkKh/)
+A *live* version of MOM client can be found directly on your IPFS node: ipfs://QmPMXmUjcLpQ6rzmARnvauRRctRdEmnSQsDRaGMQ7NTkKh/

 Or, for a more classical client-server approach, you can obtain and use the latest version of MOM client directly from:
 - [ipfs.io gateway](https://ipfs.io/ipfs/QmPMXmUjcLpQ6rzmARnvauRRctRdEmnSQsDRaGMQ7NTkKh/)